erajasekar/blog/src/documents/2014/10/how-children-succeed.html.md

 > People high in conscientiousness get better grades in high school and college; they commit fewer crimes; and they stay married longer. - **Brent Roberts** psychologist, University of Illinois.

 ** Curiosity :**  Curiosity is an eagerness to explore and discover new things.
-It is closely linked to the personality trait of openness of [Big 5 personality traits](http://en.wikipedia.org/wiki/Big_Five_personality_traits), open-mindedness aids exploring a wide range of relevant information when trying to draw a conclusion, including information that challenges our own initial assumptions.
+It is closely linked **openness** trait of [Big 5 personality traits](http://en.wikipedia.org/wiki/Big_Five_personality_traits), open-mindedness aids exploring a wide range of relevant information when trying to draw a conclusion, including information that challenges our own initial assumptions.

-Curious people actively look for challenges that will stretch them, whether that involves making new friendships, learning new skills or pushing themselves to do their best work.
-They have ability to embrace new ideas and they are creative.
+Curious people actively look for challenges that will stretch them, whether that involves making new friendships, learning new skills.
+They have ability to embrace new ideas and therefore they will be creative.

+*"We are all born with boundless curiosity, but as we grow older, a battle springs up between anxious mind and the curious spirit"* - says **Todd Kashdan** of George Mason University in Fairfax, Virginia.
+Our instinct to explore is tempered by our desire to conform.
+We stop asking questions, because we learn that it makes us look stupid.
+We stop putting ourselves in positions where we are open to uncertainty — and therefore vulnerable.
+But in our pursuit of a secure and comfortable life, we lose sight of what really drives us. we stop them listening to their own instincts.
+We stop asking, What am I excited by, what am I motivated to pursue?’

-** Optimism: ** This student believes that effort will improve his or her future
+** Optimism: ** Optimistic child believes that his or her effort will be rewarding and improve their future.

+> People with an optimistic explanatory style interpret adversity as being local and temporary (i.e., “It’s not that bad, and it will get better.”) while those with a pessimistic explanatory style see these events as more global and permanent (i.e., “It’s really bad, and it’s never going to change.”).
+Their beliefs then directly affect their actions; the ones who believe the latter statement sink into helplessness and stop trying, while the ones who believe the former are spurred on to higher performance - **Shawn Achor**, Happiness Advantage book.

+** Tips for parents: **

+Research suggests that these characters are cultivated in child by environment by which grew up.
+So as a parent, all of us as a society - can do lot to influence development of these strengths and skills in children.
+Also it's easy to develop these skills very early in child's life and it becomes harder he or she grows.
+It doesn't mean that it's impossible to change character.
+Child need to have a growth mindset and believe character is malleable.
+If we teach them to pay attention to character, then their character will transform.

+We will face, as all parents do, between our urge to provide everything for our child, to protect him from all harm, and our knowledge that if we really want him to succeed, we need to first let him fail.
+Or more precisely, we need to help him learn to manage failure.
+It is important for them to learn how to deal with failures and learn from your own failures.

+We should develop child's curiosity and make sure it doesn't diminish as he/she grows older.
+When they ask questions out of curiosity we should avoid saying like *'this is how it is'*, *'just accept what I said, don't ask questions'*.

+If a child begins to think pessimistic, the best way to improve possitive attitude is to encourage them start making a daily list of good things in their life.
+When you write down a list of “three good things” that happened that day, your brain will be forced to scan the last 24 hours for potential positives— things that brought small or large laughs, feelings of accomplishment, a strengthened connection with friend or family, a glimmer of hope for the future.
+This trains brain to become more skilled at noticing good things and help them become optimistic.

+If we want our kid to become someone (say become a doctor), we will keep saying it them.
+Eventually child will want to become that person.

+> “When it comes to ambition, it is crucial to distinguish between ‘wanting’ something and ‘choosing’ it.”
+Decide that you want to become world champion , and you will inevitably fail to put in the necessary hard work.
+You will not only not become world champion but also have the unpleasant experience of falling short of a desired goal, with all the attendant disappointment and regret.
+If, however, you choose to become world champion (as Kasparov did at a young age), then you will “reveal your choice through your behavior and your determination.
+Every action says, ‘This is who I am.’” - **Jonathan Rowson**, Scottish Chess grand master.

+So we should allow kids to choose their ambition, choose who they want to become.

 References and Further Reading.